Rafaellinos/learning_react/Complete-React-Developer-in-2022/notes.md

 Imperative is interacting directly with the DOM.
 Ex: If the user login, change the icon on the page.
 Problem: Difficult to see the relation between the events, many things happening at the same time on the page, and one event triggers another.
-Also, manipulating a DOM is a heavy operation, repainting the page and recalculating the order of elements (DOM is actually a tree structure)
+Also, manipulating a DOM is a heavy operation, repainting the page and recalculating the order of elements (DOM is a tree structure)

 Declarative approach
 Declare what the app looks like and REACT take care of the manipulation of the DOM.